aaronWool/rcvpose/README.md

 ##Training and Testing

-The [pre-trained models](https://queensuca-my.sharepoint.com/:f:/g/personal/16yw113_queensu_ca/EmSWfjRys1tJkWdsCP4zVsIBwIwY0AXoDBVK1n51LUWK0g?e=WdabvX) can be downloaded and tested directly without training.
+The [pre-trained models](pending) (encounter some issue with onedrive, working on it now) can be downloaded and tested directly without training.
 Note that the checkpoints will only work when [PyTorch data parallel](https://pytorch.org/docs/stable/generated/torch.nn.DataParallel.html) is enabled.

 ## Train & Test